Skip to main content

 Reports

-Employees receive paid annual leave of 6 days
+Employees receive paid annual leave of at least 6 working days after one year of service

 Annual Leave

-Employees receive paid sick leave of 30 days
+Employees receive paid sick leave of up to 30 working days per year

 Sick Leave